 Please note the first time you access each category in the judging interface, it may take 2-3 minutes before you can use the interface as the images are cached on your computer.
 After the first time they will come up quickly.

 In the left hand column of this scoring form, for each image there is a thumbnail and the title.
 If the maker has requested a comment we require you to offer a comment in the text area in the Comment column.
 The last column is a dropdown option box for your score.
+Not all judges will be asked to comment on each requested image.
+The comments have been spread around equally among judges.
+If you see no comment box beside an image, that means it has been assigned to a different judge.

 When you click on an image thumbnail, it will open the image in a separate window and you should arrange the two windows so that you can view the entire image within the image window and the scoring form in the other window.
 The scoring window is flexible and may be narrowed substantially if necessary.